bob1de/hass-apps/docs/upgrading.rst

 Switching between PyPi and Git-based Installations
 --------------------------------------------------

-It is possible to switch between an installation done from PyPi and a manual installation from the git repository.
+It is possible to switch between a manual installation done from PyPi and a manual installation from the git repository.

 To go from a git-based installation to the latest stable release from PyPi, remove the ``hass_apps`` directory that contains your working